hbragge-acn/openbsw/doc/dev/guidelines/conventions/interfaces.rst

 Naming Conventions
 ------------------
 - Interface names should end with the suffix "Api" to clearly indicate their purpose as interfaces.
-  For example, a UART interface should be named `UartApi`.
+  For example, a UART interface should be named `IUartApi`.
 - Interface methods should be prefixed with a verb that clearly indicates the action being performed, such as "get", "set", "init", "read", or "write".
   For example, a method to read data from a UART interface could be named `read()` or `readData()`.